 7. Confirmat screw

 Confirmat screws are designed for putting furniture together.
-What makes them stand out is a very coarse, sharp-angled thread.
+What makes them stand out is a coarse, sharp-angled thread.

 These can be cut into MDF & chipboard materials.
 Confirmat screws are particularly effective for right-angle butt joints.

-Three Screws Types to Avoid
+Three Screws for Mounting Cabinets to Avoid

 As mentioned earlier, not all screws can be used to secure wall cabinets.
 For this, we have to consider the holding power and how the head will not let the whole cabinet slip off.